Manage Intelligent Capture

 In the Client 360 window, click Intelligent Capture.

-The Intelligent Capture: Client Device window is displayed.
+The Intelligent Capture: Client Device window appears.

 Attention